omnicloudworld/pydantic/.docs/entity/local.md

 ## Loading

-You should pass only one obligatory argument to class method `local_load('path/to/file.json')` to get the `Local` class instance from your file.
+You should pass only one obligatory argument to class method `local_load('path/to/file.json')` to get the `File` class instance from your file.

 ```py linenums='1' title='loading JSON'